 Your company is the best at what you do, right?

-It’s not enough to make an assertion, you need to go further.
-Back up what you’re saying with examples, statistics, awards you’ve won, charts, supporting information.
-Anything that proves that you can do what you say.
+It’s not enough to make an assertion; you need to go further.
+Back up what you’re saying with examples, statistics, awards you’ve won, charts, and supporting documents — anything that proves you can do what you say.

-Don’t assume that the buyer will simply take your word for it.
-Even if you’ve worked with this authority before, don’t assume that they will remember the last time you won a contract with them or how well you performed.
+Don’t assume the buyer will simply take your word for it.
+Even if you’ve worked with this authority before, you cannot assume that they will remember the last time you won a contract with them or how well you performed.